botlabs-gg/yagpdb-docs-v2/content/moderation/advanced-automoderator/conditions.md

 ### Condition Logic

-Conditions in YAGPDB's Advanced Automoderator follow the logical AND operator.
-That is, for a rule to be applicable (after any of the [triggers](./triggers) have been met), all conditions must be met.
-Therefore, some conditions may be mutually exclusive, resulting in your rule to *never* trigger.
+All conditions have to be met in order for a rule to execute — that is, the conditions are combined according to the logical AND operator.

+{{% notice style="warning" %}}

+Ensure that the conditions you set are not in conflict or mutually exclusive, as this will cause your rule to never trigger.

+A common example of this is setting both *[Edited message](#edited-message)* and *[New message](#new-message)* conditions in the same rule.
+Since a message can't be both new and edited at the same time, the rule will never trigger.

+{{% /notice %}}

 #### Ignored Roles